ali3nnn/home-assignaments/Deel/README.md

 - Pay transaction isn’t including the check query in the transaction ad only considering paid: null, not also paid:false.
 - Deposit endpoint, not transaction and only considering paid:null

-If this repo helped you got the job, buy me a coffee. https://revolut.me/r/8EkAakksNL

 ## Data Models

 > **All models are defined in src/model.js**